Managing editor (paid) Apply

-Photo and multimedia editor (paid) Apply
+Multimedia editor (paid) Apply

 The photo and multimedia editor is responsible for managing and assigning photographers and videographers for each story, maintaining quality of each photo and video and representing the artistic goals of the publication.
 He or she collaborates with State Press photo staff and ensures the creation of multimedia for SPM.
 This editor takes the artistic approach when intertwining multimedia elements with magazine stories.
 He or she produces original content, but they are not bound to a single medium.
 He or she may chose to include interactive polls, video storytelling, stop-motion photography, embedded playlists, photo or audio slideshows, audio snippets and more.
 This editor attends weekly budget meetings.
 Applicants must own and be familiar with their own digital SLR camera.

-Lead writer (paid) (2) Apply
+Lead reporter (paid) (2) Apply

 The SPM lead writer is responsible for producing one story per week as well as four enterprise stories per semester of the highest quality, acting as an example for the rest of the writing staff.
 He or she may explore a variety of topics that is newsworthy or that may personally interest them.
 The lead writer contributes to the print publication and has the option of photographing their own assignments.
 The lead writer must include at least one multimedia or visual element to their enterprise story.

-SPM Writer (unpaid) Apply
+Reporter (unpaid) Apply

-SPM writers are responsible for writing one story every other week.
+Reporters are responsible for writing one story every other week.
 They keep up to date with trends and developments related to the ASU community and are comfortable with meeting people, interviewing subjects and writing in a variety of styles.
 In fact, they like it.
 These individuals show initiative and curiosity as well as the determination to share his or her findings in an expressive and engaging form.

 Blogger (unpaid) Apply